Relying Party Solution

 In this section the following flows are described:

-• Remote Flow, where the User presents a Credential to a remote Relying Party according to OPENID4VP.
-In this scenario the user-agent and the Wallet Instance may be used in the same device (Same Device Flow), or in different devices (Cross Device Flow).
+• Remote Flow, where the User presents a Credential to a remote Relying Party according to OpenID4VP Draft 20.
+In this scenario the user-agent and the Wallet Instance can be used in the same device (Same Device Flow), or in different devices (Cross Device Flow).

 • Proximity Flow, where the User presents a Credential to a Verifier App according to ISO 18013-5.
 The User interacts with a Verifier using proximity connection technologies such as QR Code and Bluetooth Low Energy (BLE).